swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 The `SourceLocationConverter` allows one to map syntax nodes to their line and column within the file, as well as providing the file name.
 It is useful for cases where the macro expansion wants to refer to the original source location, for example as part of logging or an assertion failure.

 The `createUniqueLocalName()` function allows one to create new, unique names so that the macro expansion can produce new declarations that won't conflict with any other declarations in the same scope.
+It produces an identifier token containing the unique name.
 This allows macros to be more hygienic, by not introducing new names that could affect the way that the code provided via macro expansion arguments is type-checked.

 #### `MacroResult`